edekoethan/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Description: This script lists all Comedy shows in the hbtn_0d_tvshows database.
 Each record displays tv_shows.title, sorted in ascending order by the show title.
 Task 16: List Shows and Genres
 Script: 16-list_shows_and_genres.sql
 Description: This script lists all shows and all genres linked to those shows in the hbtn_0d_tvshows database.
 If a show doesn't have a genre, NULL is displayed in the genre column.
-Each record displays tv_shows.title - tv_genres.name, sorted in ascending order by the show title and genre name.
+Each record displays tv_shows.title - tv_genres.name, sorted in ascending order by the show title and genre name

+Database Management Scripts Readme (Advanced)
+This repository contains a set of advanced SQL scripts for managing a MySQL database, particularly focusing on tasks related to genres, show ratings, and data retrieval.
+Each script is documented briefly below.

+Task 17: Not My Genre
+Script: 100-not_my_genres.sql
+Description: This script uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter.
+The tv_shows table contains only one record where title = Dexter.
+Each record displayed is the name of a genre.
+Results are sorted in ascending order by the genre name, and it uses a maximum of two SELECT statements.
+Task 18: No Comedy Tonight!
+Script: 101-not_a_comedy.sql
+Description: This script lists all shows without the genre Comedy in the hbtn_0d_tvshows database.
+The tv_genres table contains only one record where name = Comedy.
+Each record displayed is the title of a show.
+Results are sorted in ascending order by the show title, and it uses a maximum of two SELECT statements.
+Task 19: Rotten Tomatoes
+Script: 102-rating_shows.sql
+Description: This script imports the hbtn_0d_tvshows_rate database dump and lists all shows from this database by their rating.
+Each record displayed includes the show's title and rating sum.
+Results are sorted in descending order by the rating, and it uses only one SELECT statement.
+Task 20: Best Genre
+Script: 103-rating_genres.sql
+Description: This script imports the hbtn_0d_tvshows_rate database dump and lists all genres in the hbtn_0d_tvshows_rate database by their rating.
+Each record displayed includes the genre's name and rating sum.
+Results are sorted in descending order by the rating, and it uses only one SELECT statement.
+These advanced scripts provide valuable insights into genres, ratings, and data analysis in the context of a TV show database.
+You can use them to explore and analyze data related to TV shows and genres.

+.